-The year two (2014) third quarter milestones include performing all assessments for a list of species and having 15-20 models nearing the final stage of development.
-The project continues to be delayed and modified based on several factors.
-While model development has been slowed, there has been significant progress on the development of a Chesapeake Bay Brook Trout Model and the Narragansett Winter Flounder model.
+The year two (2014) fourth quarter milestones-as with the third quarter-include performing all assessments for a list of species and having 15-20 models nearing the final stage of development.
+As detailed in the 2014 third quarter report, the project continues to be delayed and modified based on several factors.
 The Brook Trout model has been completed and now climate change scenarios are being completed.
-The coastal model - Winter Flounder-is being developed for the Narragansett Bay of Rhode Island.
-Data development and technical review has finished and the model has been run several times to evaluate the effectiveness of the modeling framework.
-Results of this model have been shared with a technical stakeholder group and feedback has been integrated into the modeling process to create a final model.
+The coastal model -Winter Flounder-is being completed for the Narragansett Bay of Rhode Island, but data issues still remain.